Computers and technology

 All of our computer workstations come with Internet access and Microsoft Office software.
 Most have USB ports and CD-reader drives.
-The GSG Centre and the Media Library computers have some special applications as well.
+The GSG Centre and the Media Centre computers have some special applications as well:

 Adaptive technology workstations and study rooms are available at the Morisset Library, Brian Dickson Law Library and Health Sciences Library.

 Visitors can use the computers through our guest account service.
 To be issued a guest account, bring identification with your name, address and signature to the circulation desk and complete the form.

 Printing, scanning and photocopying